Europe for Older Teens: Spain, Portugal and Morocco

 Next, we’ll head up to Spain’s bustling capital, where you’ll get a sense of a more metropolitan Spanish lifestyle.
 We’ll explore the Puerta del Sol (and do some major shopping!), learn about the bullfights and beheadings in Plaza Mayor, and go to a churrería so good it’s even where the king enjoys his churros!
 You’ll gaze in awe at the massive Santiago Bernabéu soccer stadium, home to Real Madrid, and go for a fun rowboat ride in el Parque del Retiro, Madrid’s version of Central Park.
 We’ll see original works by Dalí and Picasso, including his masterpiece Guernica, and feast on a wonderful paella dinner.

 Welcome to Africa!
 While in Morocco, we’ll see just how related the cultures of Spain, Portugal, and Morocco all are, thanks to their shared history.
 We’ll get lost in the maze of souks and meet local artisans, from whom we’ll be able to buy things like pottery, carpets, blankets, scarves, and wood carvings.
+Learn a little Arabic and take a cooking class so you can learn to make delicious Moroccan cuisine for yourself at home.
 Stroll through Plaza Djmaa el-Fnaa at dusk and marvel at the street performers, food stalls, and bustling nightlife.
 Visit the garden memorial to Yves St-Laurent, and see the massive Koutubia Mosque (from the outside, of course).
+We’ll also take a day trip out of the city to the amazing Waterfalls of Ouzoud, where you’ll go for a leisurely hike around the falls before jumping in the water.
 Finally, no trip to Marrakech would be complete without a camel ride through the Atlas Mountains!

 Who can go on this trip?
 What kind of teen typically goes on this trip?